bjss-data-academy/python-essentials/01-variables.md

 - `bytearray`
 - `memoryview`

+There is a type to represent complex numbers, with real and imaginary parts :
+- `complex` - example 2+3i

+And a type representing "no type information":
+- `NoneType` - signals the absence of any data type

-These are of no immediate interest to our Data Engineering Spark training.
+These types are of no immediate interest to our Data Engineering Spark training.

 ## Dynamic typing